gvwilson/sdxjs/es/file-backup/index.md

 [% excerpt pat="tree-test.*" fill="sh out" %]

 We use [% i "Mocha" %][Mocha][mocha][% /i %] to manage our tests.
-Every test is un `async` function;
+Every test is un `async` función;
-Mocha automatically waits for them all to complete antes reporting results.
+Mocha automáticamente waits for them all to complete antes reporting results.
 To run them,
 we add the line: